ghorbani-mohammad/IELTS-Speaking-Preparation/014-weather.md

 #### 4. How often do you check the weather?
 Why?
 I check the weather every day, sometimes multiple times a day.
 I'm a very weather-sensitive person and need to be prepared for all kinds of possible conditions.
 I know that some people find it obsessive, but it's just part of being conscientious and taking care of myself.
 I'd rather be safe than sorry!

+---
+#### 5. How your plans ever been affected by the weather?
+Yes, my plans have been constantly affected by the weather.
+Most recently, I was supposed to fly to Europe for a vacation, but my flight got cancelled because of the snowstorm that hit the east cost.
+I had to reschedule my flight and lost a lot of money.